neutron-org/neutron/x/coinfactory/README.md

 > Also support of the creation fee was removed at the moment because we do not have community pool in the Neutron.

-The tokenfactory module allows any account to create a new token with the name `factory/{creator address}/{subdenom}`.
+The coinfactory module allows any account to create a new token with the name `factory/{creator address}/{subdenom}`.
 Because tokens are namespaced by creator address, this allows token minting to be permissionless, due to not needing to resolve name collisions.
 A single